virtual bodies

 connects directly to the 8 loudspeakers.

-explanation of live treatments
+explanation of the live-electronics